CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 ===============================================================================

 You are now officially starting Lab 1!
 This lab will be broken down into several sections and tackled over the first few weeks of the course.
-Make sure before starting you have QGIS version 3.22 installed and you have created a separate folder for Lab 1, as discussed in our first lecture.
-All Lab 1 data should have been downloaded from Blackboard and put in your Lab 1 folder as well.
+Before starting, mae sure you have QGIS version 3.22 installed and you have created a separate folder for Lab 1, as discussed in our first lecture.

+Lab 1 will be broken into three parts:

+   Part A:

+#.
+Introduce you to QGIS interface and functionality
+#.
+Learn to load vector data, navigate the map canvas and adjust layer
+   symbology
+#.
+Explore vector attribute tables, add labels and classify vector data
+#.
+Create a map in Layout Manager with all necessary map elements and save as
+   a Georeferenced PDF.

+   The map will show Niagara College Campus wild species monitoring project locations in relation to ELC classes.

+   Part B:

+#.
+Learn to edit layer topology and digitize features
+#.
+Produce a map based on your ENVR1108 Environmental Ecology term project.

+   Part C:

+#.
+Use the QGIS plugin QField to perform ground truthing of your map from Part B.
+#.
+Also use a GPS to collect point locations
+#.
+Upload data from QField and GPS into QGIS
+#.
+Create a GeoPackage

+All Lab 1 data should
+have been downloaded from Blackboard and put in your Lab 1 folder as well.
 We will now start the application, and create a basic map to use for examples, exercises and Lab 1 deliverables.